eloyekunle/world-bank-grpc/README.md

 #### Kubernetes

 Kubernetes manifests have been provided in [kubernetes](./kubernetes).

 To make the service available to an external client from the cluster, the user can setup an Ingress to the provided service with the `NGINX` provider.

 Optionally, the user can also provision TLS encryption.
 In this case, the client will have to be updated to trust the certificate authority (CA).

+#### Event Store

+The benefit of having an event store will be to ensure that every change to the state of the application is captured as an event, and that the events are stored in the same sequence they were applied for the same lifetime as the application itself.

+This application right now has immutable state, because the countries, regions, income levels and lending types do not change over the course of the application's lifetime.

+However, if the application were to have mutable state, e.g. ability to edit countries etc, then the first step in integrating an event store is to define possible events.
+For example: DELETE_COUNTRY, ADD_INCOME_LEVEL, EDIT_REGION etc. Next step is to define the events object themselves, as well as a processor for each event.